Calandiva Care: How To Grow This Flowering Kalanchoe

 Once the blooms have died, you can prune off the entire flower stem.

-Kalanchoes get leggy over time so you want to pinch the tip growth to discourage that.
+Kalanchoes can become leggy over time, so you should do some minor pruning and pinch the tip growth to discourage that.
 This keeps them fuller.

 I grew many different types of kalanchoes in my garden in Santa Barbara.
-There are over 200 species found the world over.
-Many succulents grow long stems and kalanchoes aren’t an exception.
+Over 200 species are found worldwide.
+Many succulents grow long stems, and kalanchoes, including Calandivas, are one of them.

-Calandivas are succulents so they like a mix which is light and well aerated.
+Calandivas are succulents, so they like a well-draining soil mix that is light and well-aerated.

-If you repot your Calandiva, a suitable soil mix would be: 1/2 succulent & cactus mix & 1/2 potting soil.
-Using all succulent & cactus mix with a bit of compost mixed in would be fine also.
-All potting soil works but it’s trickier to keep on the dry side so be sure to mix in some pumice or perlite if you have it.
+If you repot your Calandiva, a suitable mix would be 1/2 succulent & cactus mix and 1/2 potting soil.
+Using all succulent soil mixed with a bit of compost would also be fine.
+All potting soil works, but it’s trickier to keep on the dry side, so be sure to mix in pumice or perlite if you have it.

-Check out this DIY recipe for making your own succulent & cactus mix.
-It’s now the mix I use for all my succulent plantings and love it.
+Check out this DIY recipe for making your own succulent and cactus mix.
+I use it for all my succulent plantings, both indoors and outdoors.

-You can propagate kalanchoes by seed, division or stem cuttings.
+You can propagate kalanchoes by seed, division, or stem and leaf cuttings.
 I’ve never done it by seed but that method takes the longest.

 Division can be done if you easily find a way to separate the plant into 2 or 3 separate ones.
-Some have multiple plants in 1 pot so they won’t be hard at all to divide.
+Some have multiple plants in one pot, so it won’t be hard at all to divide.

-I’ve taken stem cuttings, about 4-5″ long with the bottom leaves few leaves removed, and then healed them off (dry over at the ends) for a week or so.
-I planted them in succulent & cactus mix and they’ve rooted in about 3 weeks.
+I’ve taken stem cuttings, about 4-5″ long, with the bottom leaves and a few leaves removed, and then healed them off (dry over at the ends) for a week or so.
+I planted them in succulent and cactus mix, and they rooted in about three weeks.
 Be sure not to get the foliage wet while they’re rooting.

 Pests

-They are subject to aphids and mealybugs so keep your eyes open for those critters.
+Calandivas are, for the most part, pest-free.
+However, they can be subject to aphids and mealybugs, so keep your eyes open for those critters.
 Catch them before they multiply – houseplant pests can be hard to control if not controlled from the get-go.

 Flowering

-Calandivas have a bloom time of 6-8 weeks.
-That can vary a bit depending on how open the flowers were when you bought it and how warm your home is.
-As with any flowering plant, the hotter your home is the faster the flowers will open up and the shorter the period of bloom will be.
+Calandivas bloom for 6-8 weeks.
+That can vary a bit depending on how open the flowers were when you bought the plant and how warm your home is.
+As with any flowering plant, the hotter your home is, the faster the flowers will open up and the shorter the period of bloom will be.

 Getting them to rebloom is the tricky part.
 It’s not always easy to do.
 These plants are photoperiodic.
 Photoperiodism is common with other short-bloom plants like Poinsettias.
-This means that they require about 14 hours of darkness to rebloom.
+This means that they require short days and long nights, anywhere from 12 to 14 hours of darkness to rebloom.

-This is a little trick I do to get a 2nd lighter bloom immediately following the initial bloom.
-I thin out a bit of the foliage even more so those hidden buds can open & show.
+This is a little trick I use to get a second lighter bloom immediately following the initial bloom.
+I thin out a bit of the foliage even more so those new buds that are hidden can open & show.

-That means you’re going to have to put your Calandiva in a closet or room you don’t use at night to back off on the light.
-You also want to reduce the watering at this time.
-It takes some effort and the plant gets thin over time which is why most don’t keep a Calandiva as a long term houseplant.
+That means you’ll have to put your Calandiva in a closet, dark room you don’t use at night, or cover it with a box or paper bag to block the light.
+They also require a rest period, so you want to reduce the watering at this time.
+It takes some effort, and the plant gets thin over time, which is why most don’t keep a Calandiva as a long-term houseplant.

-My Calandivas growing outside in Santa Barbara would bloom on their own in spring because they were getting that longer period of darkness naturally.
+My Calandivas growing outside in Santa Barbara would bloom on their own in late winter and early spring because they were getting that longer period of darkness naturally.
 The subsequent rounds of flowers were always a bit smaller than when I initially bought them.

-The foliage grows densely so some of the flowers are going to have a hard time emerging.
-So I’ll remove a few of the leaves to give the buds a little more room to open up.
+The foliage grows densely, so some of the flowers will have a hard time emerging.
+I’ll remove a few of the leaves to give the buds a little more room to open up.

 Is Calandiva a perennial?